developer-onizuka/istioAuth0/README.md

 5) Client requests to Server with JWT.
 6) Server asks if Auth0 authenticated the JWT.
 7) Auth0 responds it has been already authenticated.
+   But, the JWT might have been expired in some cases.
+Then, the responce will be negative.
-8) Server finally responds to the request Client did in #5.
+9) Server finally responds to the request Client did in #5.
-9) Client finally gets the responce from Server.
+10) Client finally gets the responce from Server.
 (Fin)

 ```
          #1.    #2.    #4.    #5.                  #9.